112 S. State Street,

 3 people favorited this theater

-When the Orpheum Theatre opened in 1907, it was one of the largest vaudeville houses in the Loop at that time, and sat nearly 800.
-Designed by the firm of Holabird & Roche, better known in Chicago for their office towers than their theater buildings, it was built for the Jones, Linnick and Schaefer circuit, which was founded by showman Aaron J. Jones.
+When the Orpheum Theatre opened on September 9, 1907, it was one of the largest vaudeville houses in the Loop at that time, and sat nearly 800.
+Designed by the firm of Holabird & Roche, better known in Chicago for their office towers than their theatre buildings, it was built for the Jones, Linnick and Schaefer circuit, which was founded by showman Aaron J. Jones.

 Other Loop houses in the chain included the Bijou Dream, which was next door to the Orpheum Theatre, the Rialto Theatre and the Randolph Theatre.